Trade in Digital Services

 With regard to VAT, the place of supply of digital services will be where the customer is located and the €10,000 (£8,818) sales threshold, above which you had to register for VAT in the EU, will no longer apply.
-Therefore, digital businesses have to either:
+Therefore, UK businesses supplying digital services to customers in the EU have to either:

 - Organise a VAT presence in one EU country and use the VAT Mini One Stop Shop (VATMOSS) to sell in the rest of the EU;